 There is now greatly increased commercial traffic in waters around the United Kingdom.
-Some large single-screw ships cannot manoeuvre easily and skippers are urged to bear this in mind at all times.
+Some large single-screw ships cannot manoeuvre easily, and skippers are urged to bear this in mind at all times.

-Particular attention is drawn to the importance of keeping a full and proper lookout, especially when low cut sails are set.
+Special attention is drawn to the importance of keeping a full and proper lookout, especially when low cut sails are set.

 USE OF ENGINE TO PREVENT COLLISION

 If a yacht has to take urgent avoiding action to prevent a collision, the engine may be used and the circumstances reported on the Declaration (see EAORA Sailing Instruction Part 1 paragraph 13).
 Auxiliary engines should be kept in a condition in which they will start readily.

 White flares may be used at any time to draw attention to the presence of the yacht.
 Flares carried for this purpose should be kept in readiness for instant use, be clearly marked and separate from red flares.
 Red flares or orange smoke may be used in man overboard recovery.

 High powered lamps are required to be carried on board, but caution should be observed in their use especially if aimed at ships' bridges for long periods as this can obscure the pilots' vision.